Kareadita/kavita.github.io/content/en/bricks/image.md

 ## What are some features of Kavita?

 Kavita is a massive project that is still undergoing active development with a thriving community that is helping shape and suggest it's features, that means new features could be added or removed at any time.
-Kavita currently features the following:

-- Open Source
-- Side navigation customization
-- Dashboard customization
-- Support for the follwing formats: ZIP, RAR, RAR5, CBR, CBZ, CB7, CBT, TAR.GZ, 7ZIP/7Z, EPUB2, EPUB3, PDF, JPG/JPEG, PNG, WebP, GIF, AVIF
-- Full text search
+Some of the features Kavita supports:

 - Metadata Support (via comicinfo.xml and embedded OPF)
 - Extensive file name parsing
-- Advanced filtering
+- Advanced filtering &amp; Full Text Search
-- User Ratings
+- User Review and Ratings
-- User Reviews
 - Mixed Chapter/Issue and Volume view
 - Rich user permissions
 - Extensive API for third-party applications